smguilia/overview-1/services_region.md

 ### Asia Pacific
 {: #iaas-service-asia}

 The following infrastructure resources are available in Asia and the Pacific region.
-Match the resource row with the column representing the data center or multizone region.
+Match the resource row with the column representing the data center or multi-zone region.
 A check mark indicates the resource is available in that location.
-The Sydney (MZR) and Tokyo (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.
+The Sydney (MZR) and Tokyo (MZR) columns represent multi-zone regions where deployment is managed automatically across several data centers.

 | Service | Melbourne 01 | Sydney (MZR) | Sydney 01 | Sydney 04 | Sydney 05 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|